Concordium/concordium.github.io/source/mainnet/net/guides/run-node.rst

       $docker-compose up -f testnet-node.yaml

-The configuration will start two containers, one running the node, and another running the node collector that reports the node state to the network dashboard.
+The configuration starts two containers, one running the node, and another running the node collector that reports the node state to the network dashboard.

 If you wish to have the node running in the background then add a ``-d`` option to the above command.